 Don’t spread yourself too thin – that’s not what we are suggesting.

 Once you establish yourself on one platform, expanding to another becomes easy, and dare we say, profitable.
-The fact is, there isn’t as much of overlap as you think there would be.
+The fact is, there isn’t as much overlap as you think there would be.

 People listening to podcasts are likely to be a whole different lot compared to those who follow you on Instagram, so by catering to both platforms, you are widening your reach.